MileHacker Logo

 Sorrento’s appeal extends beyond its immediate boundaries.
 Its strategic position has a perfect launchpad for adventures further afield.
 The ancient ruins of Pompeii and Herculaneum, frozen in time by Vesuvius, are a short train ride away.
 The glamorous island of Capri, with its dazzling Blue Grotto, beckons just across the water.
 The world-renowned Amalfi Coast, with its dramatic cliffs and colorful villages, is easily accessible by bus or ferry.

-Sorrento has a calm, inviting home from which to explore these iconic sights, supporting a Southern Italian adventure that is both exciting and comfortable.
-This guide helps unlock the best of Sorrento and its surroundings, supporting a smooth and rewarding trip.
+Sorrento has a calm, inviting home from which to explore these iconic sights, supporting a Southern Italian adventure that happens to be both exciting and comfortable.
+This guide helps unlock the very best of Sorrento and its surroundings, supporting a smooth and rewarding trip.

 Geographical Context